Aptomi/k8s-app-engine/README.md

 1. If calculation logic changes between runs, how can be force these changes to be applied?
 It thinks that there are no changes.
    Right now I'm doing a workaround by reusing --full flag.

+1. We need to store history of aptomi revisions and continuously regression test against old stored runs (e.g. visualization)

 1. CI/CD
   1. How service developer workflow would change with aptomi?
 How to roll out a change to a service?
 Code change -> container rebuild -> push a change to production